ABOUT THIS GUIDE

 All Saints is implementing several strategies to prepare for when someone shows initial symptoms of illness when on campus.
 These include:

-Heavily used common areas used by the sick person will be closed off and will not be used until it has been cleaned and disinfected.
+Areas used by the sick person will be cleaned immediately and disinfected.

 Notification of Health Officials and Close Contacts

 In accordance with state and local laws and regulations, All Saints will notify local health officials, staff, and families immediately of any case lab-confirmed case of COVID-19.
 Notifications will be made maintaining confidentiality in accordance with the Americans with Disabilities Act (ADA) and Family Educational Rights and Privacy Act (FERPA).

 If there is a confirmed case of COVID-19 on campus, officials from the Lubbock Health Department will perform contact tracing with the assistance and full cooperation of All Saints staff.

 The Lubbock Health Department will instruct All Saints about who needs to be quarantined.
 People who must be isolated or quarantined will be informed by either the Lubbock Health Department or All Saints Episcopal School.